Maaike Meijer: Life

 In 1998 she published "The Defiant Muse" and she became a full professor of gender studies at the Center for Gender and Diversity at Maastricht University.
 Her book "The Defiant Muse" dealt with the history of "Dutch and Flemish Feminist Poems from the Middle Ages to the Present" and it included extracts of poetry as well as biographies of the poets.
 The book was bi-lingual including both Dutch and English translations.
-She is an advocate for women poets who are better but not as well known as some male poets.
+She is an advocate for women poets who are better than but not as well known as some male poets.

 Meijer was a contributor of biographies to the Routledge International Encyclopedia of Queer Culture published in 2006.

 She worked on poetry theory and culture studies.
 In 2011 she published a biography of M. Vasalis.
-Maijer created the Vasalis biography with the help of her descendants, but it was said to be with done with caution as Vasalis had always protected her identity and her privacy during her lifetime, but Maijer noted that she had kept documents carefully and destroyed some indicating that she had been aware that they would in time be read.
+Maijer created the Vasalis biography with the help of her descendants, but it was said to be done with caution as Vasalis had always protected her identity and her privacy during her lifetime, but Maijer noted that she had kept documents carefully and destroyed some indicating that she had been aware that they would in time be read.

 She retired in 2014, but she continued to research, write and talk.
 In 2018 she published a biography of the Dutch poet and illustrator Fritzi Harmsen van Beek.
 The book followed interviews with people who knew her and it was nominated for a literature prize.